 Access, therefore, is key to a job going smoothly and as planned.
 In the best-case scenario, the job site allows for a crane to simply lift the items up to the roof.
 A crane, however, comes with its own set of challenges and expenses.

 Obtaining a Crane: A Step-by-Step Breakdown

-Securing a crane rental in Washington, DC, is possible and oftentimes necessary, but the process is involved.
+Securing a crane rental is possible and oftentimes necessary, but the process is involved.
 The necessary steps are as follows:

 Contact the crane company.Contact the crane company with your needs to get an idea of what sized crane to rent, when scheduling is possible and other crucial elements related to your project.
 In most cases, your licensed, bonded, and insured deck contractor will handle this step for you.

 We have had great experiences with Fout Crane and Rigging, a crane operator that services the DMV as well as West Virginia, but do your due diligence in vetting any company you are considering business; it is crucial to have a reliable crane company given the extensive preparation, timing, and costs involved with planning a crane rental.

 Verify you can use a crane in your area.

 If trees, power lines, or any other obstacle will impede the crane, the job site simply might not be conducive to this kind of equipment.
 It’s best to know this as early in the process as possible because it could seriously delay or even stop a job.